 - Thankful Thoughts.
 What you think about is hugely significant!
 Spend a few minutes focusing your thoughts on the good things in your life that you’re thankful for.
 Turn your thoughts into gratitude prayers.

 - Gratitude Story.
 Write down a memory, story of appreciation, or affirmation of the characteristics of someone who has blessed you.
 It’s wonderful to do this about Jesus!

 What the Secular Psychologists Don’t Understand

-We can truly understand gratitude without studying the Bible.
-Sadly, most scientists and psychologists are not people who are putting their trust in Christ.
-God’s wisdom shines forth to us from “Bible Verses on Thankfulness.”
+The Bible is the best source to help us be grateful.
+Sadly, most scientists and psychologists today are not putting their trust in Christ or the Scriptures.
+God’s grace and wisdom shines forth wonderfully in the “Bible Verses on Thankfulness.”

 “Every good and perfect gift comes from above, coming down from the Father of heavenly lights” (James 1:17).
 If it weren’t for God, our Creator, and his generosity we wouldn’t have anything to be thankful for.
 (Of course, we wouldn’t even exist!)
 All of the good things we experience are blessings from God so in our expressions of gratitude we ought to focus especially on thanking God.

 Also let’s be very clear on this: of all the blessings that we might be thankful for the one that far and away surpasses them all is the blessing of knowing God through Jesus Christ and helping others to know him too.
 This is the “surpassing greatness” that the Apostle Paul counted everything as garbage for (Philippians 3:8).